belltastic/laravel/README.md

 - [Learn how to **customise the component**](https://belltastic.com/docs/component/styling.html)
 - [Learn how to **send notifications**](https://belltastic.com/docs/component/sending-notifications.html)

+### About this package

-This package will help you easily send Belltastic notifications to your users.
-Learn more about Belltastic on [https://belltastic.com](https://belltastic.com)
+This [Composer](https://packagist.org/packages/belltastic/laravel) package will help you easily send [Belltastic](https://belltastic.com) notifications from your [Laravel](https://laravel.com/) app to your users.
+Check out the links above to learn how to set up the component before you begin sending notifications.

 ## Installation